 Passes Through: When true, all sprites will pass under or above the sprite.
 When false, the sprites will collide using the physics engine.
 This is demonstrated in the GIF above under Picture List.

 Is Static: When a sprite is static, it acts like a wall.
 No forces can move it.

 Ignore Gravity: Toggle whether of not the sprite is affected by the Stage's gravity.
 You can read more about the Stage's gravity properties here.

 FixedRotation: When fixed rotation is false, the sprite can rotate in any direction.
 When fixed rotation is true, the sprite will remain at its current angle.

 Groups of sprites that have the same behavior should belong to the same sprite type.
-In the example below, whenever the ball touches any of the wall sprites, the ball goes back to its starting location.
+In the example below, WallType is a Sprite Type, and there are multiple Sprites of this type in the app (ie. the walls).